DevrajDC/Covin/README.md

   <img height="30" src="https://img.shields.io/badge/discord-darkblue.svg?&style=for-the-badge&logo=discord&logoColor=white" />
 </a>

-# How you can start contributing to IndiCov?
+# How you can start contributing to Covin?

 Types of Contributions:
 1. Code (Front-End)